cloudeninc/clouden-cdk-aws-lambda-typescript/README.md

 The TypeScript build involves two steps:

 1. Run tsc to build the files in the source path and save output to the deploy path.
-2. Copy package.json and package-lock.json from the source path to the deploy path and run npm install there.
+2. Copy package.json and package-lock.json from the source path to the deploy path and run npm install --production there.

 The end result of these steps is that the deploy path contains everything needed to deploy the Lambda function.